 Kayson Brown

-Kayson holds a Master’s Degree in Orchestral Conducting from Brigham Young University where he served as conducting and cello faculty.
-He earned a Bachelor’s Degree in Cello Performance from the University of Utah and has one of the leading websites and YouTube Channels to teach cello online via Learn2PlayCello.com.
-He has nearly two decades of experience conducting more than 25 symphony orchestras including professional, university, community, and educational ensembles nationwide.
+Kayson holds a Master’s Degree in Orchestral Conducting from Brigham Young University, where he also served as conducting and cello faculty.
+He earned a Bachelor’s Degree in Cello Performance from the University of Utah and is the creator of Learn2PlayCello.com, one of the leading online resources for cello instruction.
+Kayson’s decades of experience conducting dozens of symphony orchestras including professional, university, community, and educational ensembles, has made him a recognized leader in the field of music education.
+He has received multiple awards from Best of State Utah and the American String Teachers Association.

 Sarah Arnesen